 YouTube is an excellent video marketing platform, but it's also a public platform.
-Anyone can view videos you post.
+So anyone can view videos you post.
 On the other hand, video CMSs work well for private content like training videos, informational videos, and meetings.

 A good video CMS will also enable secure viewing of your private videos.
 Alongside an authentication process, your system needs to encrypt the connection between the viewers’ browsers and your hosting server.
 These measures prevent unauthorized access to your video streams.

 Video CMSs let you search for videos by title, filename, and manually-entered metadata.
 For this reason, it’s recommended you develop a system for organizing your videos by category.
-Planning out your video tags is a good approach to cut down on search time later on.
+Planning out your video tags is an excellent approach to cut down on search time later on.

-Some video CMS services take their search capabilities a step further, allowing users to search in-video.
+Some video CMS services take their search capabilities further by allowing users to search within the video.
 If you’re familiar with auto-captioning on video platforms like YouTube, these CMSs conduct the same speech recognition with your own videos.

 In addition to storing pre-recorded (or “on-demand”) video, some video CMSs let users broadcast live.
-These can be a great way to hold team- or company-wide meetings and webinars, or for product launches and live events with your audience.
-After the livestream ends, you’ll be able to save the video in your CMS for those who missed it.
+These can be a great way to hold team (or company-wide) meetings and webinars for product launches and live events with your audience.
+After the live stream ends, you’ll be able to save the video in your CMS for those who missed it.

-Tracking your video metrics will give a comprehensive understanding of your video performance to help shape your video strategy.
-Analytics tools through a video CMS can tell you, for example, how many people watch certain videos, for how long, which video sections are viewed most, and when viewers tend to stop watching.
+Tracking your video metrics will allow you comprehensively understand your video performance to help shape your video strategy.
+Analytics tools through a video CMS can tell you, for example, how many people watch specific videos, for how long, which video sections are viewed most, and when viewers tend to stop watching.
 Depending on your video CMS choice, extra analytics features can provide even more powerful insights.

 If you’re already comfortable with a non-video CMS, not to worry.
-There are video content management systems that can link to your existing setup, so you don’t need to transfer all your content at once.
+Video content management systems can link to your existing setup, so you don’t need to transfer all your content at once.